What is Post-traumatic Growth?

 The ‘gift’ in adversity, if you want to call it that, is that it opens you up to a deeper happiness, known as ‘eudaimonic well-being’, which is about meaning and engagement and often takes the form of serving a purpose beyond the self.
 It might be having a new vocation or contributing to a cause you’re passionate about.

-What is Post-traumatic Growth is published on 18 May, 2017 by Watkins Media as part of the new #WhatIs series.
+What is Post-traumatic Growth is published on 18 May, 2017 in Europe, 20th June 2017 in the USA as part of the #WhatIs series.

 The book explores the journey from trauma to post-traumatic growth with research from leading psychologists in the field, case studies to inspire and chapters that will help you cope in the eye of the storm, strengthen your resilience to keep going and show you how it’s possible to grow through adversity.